benknight/section-subnav/readme.txt

 1. Add the widget to a sidebar or use the `section_subnav()` function in one of your theme templates.

 == Frequently Asked Questions ==

+= How does this plugin work? =

+This plugin works by parsing the output of the `wp_nav_menu` function as XML and analyzing the CSS class hooks (current-menu-ancestor, current-menu-item, and current-menu-parent).
+Because it uses PHP's SimpleXML library it therefore requires PHP 5+.
+It uses the theme's registered menu locations.

+= I added the widget or `section_subnav()` function but there is no output even when there is subavigation to show. =

+Like WordPress, this plugin is only aware of the menus you "tell" it about, meaning only those that are created in the Menus screen and assigned to one of your theme's locations.

 == Screenshots ==